Platform guides

 ```

 The default API level on Maestro Cloud is 33 (Android 13).
-You can override this using `android-api-level`.
+You can override the OS version and the device model using `device-os` and `device-model`:

 ```yaml